d23monkey/mod-eluna/README.md

 </div>

 > [!NOTE]
 > mod-eluna © is a powerful Lua scripting engine embedded into the AzerothCore emulator.
-We are committed to continuously improving mod-Eluna for both developers and server administrators.
+We are committed to continuously improving mod-eluna for both developers and server administrators.

 <details>
 <summary>🎯 Table of Contents</summary>